 What is Group B Strep?

-Why should I be I be tested for GBS?
+Why should I be tested for GBS?

 Does GBS carry any symptoms in pregnancy?